Meet Our Team: Elaine Russell, Partner at PLG Ventures & Advisor for Ready, Set, Food!

 "Motivated by our own experiences, we set out to make it easy and safe for families to prepare their babies for food." - Andrew Leitner, M.D., Co-Founder

-We are a group of physicians, scientists, and parents who are passionate about ending the food allergy epidemic.
+We are a group of physicians, scientists, and parents who are passionate about early allergen introduction.
 Meet the team behind our mission to help families give their babies the freedom to eat!

 Why are you so passionate about Early Allergen Introduction?

 I’ve seen families struggle with managing their child’s food allergies and there are countless risks that parents have to face if their child suffers from a food allergy.
 It is sad to see what an effect the rise of food allergies has had on all of the schools and kids play spaces.
 I have been fortunate to not have had a child with allergies (yet) but I have many friends who suffer from it themselves or for their children.
 It is so common these days.
 All parents want to give their children the best future possible and that’s why food allergen introduction is an important new breakthrough in the lives of families everywhere.
-For families, that means fewer visits to the ER, a lower risk of bullying and a better quality of life.
 As a parent myself, it’s easy for me to be passionate about improving a child’s quality of life (in addition to my own children).

 What motivated you to become involved with Ready, Set, Food!?